Pope Francis emerges from 3-hour abdominal surgery without complications

 After that surgery, Francis lamented that he hadn’t responded well to the general anesthetic used in the longer-than-expected procedure.
 That reaction in part explained his refusal to have surgery to repair strained knee ligaments that have forced him to use a wheelchair and walker for over a year.

 Dr. Manish Chand, a professor of surgery at University College London who specializes in colorectal surgery, said the surgery itself is usually straightforward — but it does require general anesthesia.
-In the procedure, a surgeon typically frees the trapped intestine and then repairs the hernia and implants a prosthetic, most likely a piece of mesh.
+In the procedure, a surgeon typically frees the trapped intestine and then repairs the hernia.

 He said the greatest issue afterwards would be pain management and making sure the wound heals properly.